auth0/docs/articles/protocols/oauth2/redirect-users.md

 4. Once you complete the callback processing, redirect the user to the URL previously stored.

    Again, how you store the `nonce` and the URL or other information pertinent to the application state depends on your application's type.
 It can be local storage in single-page or native apps or a cookie in a regular web app.

+## Alternate method

 Alternatively, you can: